ExperimentalHypothesis/flask-seznam-api-ext/README.md

 # RESTful API Demo for filesystem access

-## Features
+## FEATURES
 REST API allowing access to information about files and folders in file system.
 The API providese the following functionalities:

 - Get a list of files and folders in the specified path, including meta information about the files (creation date, last modification date, size...)
 - Get information about a specific single file or folder as in the above.
 - Delete the file or empty folder in the specified path.
 - Create a new empty file in the specified path.
+- The API allows you to specify which folders (directories) are innacessible.

-All responses have the form of JSON:
+All responses have the form of JSON.

+## ENDPOINTS

 ### Get details of a single file/folder: